 Now depending on the specific characteristics of the property, mainly in relation to its location, other documents and tax proofs may be required.
 Usually, if the property is of a marine nature (islands, beach land etc.) they are in the legal dominion of the SPU (Secretaria do Patrimônio da União), which makes them liable to pay the so-called Laudemio, the marine tax.
 Upon purchase of the property, these tax liabilities will be transferred to the new owner, and the payment of these taxes until the sale have to be proven.

 Update as of November 2023: the number of necessary certidoes has decreased considerably in an act to de-bureaucratice the transaction progress.
 Further information on request.

 § 5 Fees and Payments

-Each real estate sale comes with transaction cots that are shared among Seller and Prospective Buyer:
+Each real estate sale comes with transaction costs that are shared in a more or less equal way among Seller and Prospective Buyer:

 The Buyer is charged for the property being transferred to the buyer´s name.
 The responsible party for the payment is the buyer and the amount varies according to the percentage of each city, being applied on the price of the property.